 What to see

-- The old town is mainly of Baroque style.
-Most of the cities attractions are located within the historical center with some of the city center being a pedestrian zone.
+- The old town is Baroque style.
+Most of the city’s attractions are located within the historical center with some of the city center being a pedestrian zone.

 - Main Square – The town hall, the Museum of Arts, Taras Shevchenko monument, and the old post office.